Sophomore-year Career Action Plan

 Sophomore Action Steps

-- Continue to explore your academic interests through the Core and electives.
+- Continue to explore your academic interests through the Veritas Program and electives.

 - Use Focus to assess your skills and interests and to explore possible majors and career fields.